Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Local currency: JOD

-Jordan legalized cryptocurrency in 2025 under Law No. 14, the Virtual Assets Transactions Regulation Law, making it one of the first Arab nations with a comprehensive crypto licensing framework.
-The Jordan Securities Commission (JSC) now licenses all virtual asset service providers, replacing the Central Bank of Jordan's previous prohibition that had been in place since 2014.
+Jordan legalized cryptocurrency in 2025 under Law No. 14, the Virtual Assets Transactions Regulation Law, making it one of the first Arab nations with a full crypto licensing framework.
+The Jordan Securities Commission (JSC) now publishes the 2025 VASP licensing regulation, replacing the Central Bank of Jordan's previous prohibition that had been in place since 2014.

 This is a rare case of a Middle Eastern country moving from outright ban to full regulatory framework in a single legislative step.